iarna/funstream/README.md

 which let's you explicitly tell Funstream if your callbacks are sync or async.
 If you don't include this we'll detect which you're using by looking at the number of arguments your callback takes.
-Because promises and sync functions take the same number of arguments, if you're using promise returning callcks you'll need to explicitly pass in `async: true`.
+Because promises and sync functions take the same number of arguments, if you're using promise returning callbacks you'll need to explicitly pass in `async: true`.

 ### fun.ary(array[,opts]) → FunStream